Skip to contents

 #> 37.285126 -5.344472

-# Fit an OLS to the Income for Female vs Male
+# Fit an OLS to income for Female vs Male

 df2 <- read.csv("https://mgimond.github.io/ES218/Data/Income_education.csv")